raymondadouglas/raymondadouglas.github.io/_posts/2024-04-28-virtue-as-soup-tasting.md

 What is the soup ritual?
 It's when a group of people gather around a soup and try to guess what's in it.
 It's very common in my family - I've been doing it since before I remember.

-People take turns saying guesses, and we all nod thoughtfully, tasting the soup to check.
-Someone says there's a herb - maybe parsely?
+Someone suggests a potential ingredient, and we all nod thoughtfully, tasting the soup to check.
+One of us says there's a herb - maybe parsely?
 Not quite.
 Coriander, someone else suggests, and we all agree, yes, of course, there is a hint of coriander.
 And the big yellow lump floating in it - could be potato?
 Carrot?
 Squash?

 And the internal experience is particularly interesting - you have this wash of flavours in your mouth that you just can't make sense of, but when somebody says "parsely", or when you actually think to yourself "parsley", suddenly you know it is parsley.
+You're certain - it just clicks into place.

 It's like listening to a song and not being able to make out the lyrics until someone says the phrase, or looking blankly at a photograph of some leaves until someone points out the neatly camoflaged frog.